tedconf/symfony-doc-unofficial/getting-started/en/05-Project-Setup.markdown

 >**NOTE**
 >Why does symfony generate so many files?
 One of the main benefits of using
 >a full-stack framework is to standardize your developments.
 Thanks to
->symfony default structure of files and directories, any developer with
+>symfony's default structure of files and directories, any developer with
 >some symfony knowledge can take over the maintenance of any symfony project.
 >In a matter of minutes, he will be able to dive into the code, fix bugs,
 >and add new features.